saeedsltm/FDSNW-GUI/README.md

 # FDSNW-GUI
-A simple but powerful GUI for requesting/saving station metadata, catalog and waveform in different format!
+A simple but powerful GUI for requesting/saving seismic station metadata, catalog and waveform in different format! (powered by Obspy!)